Download a PDF copy of Becoming a registered chiropractor fact sheet (258 KB,PDF).

 Registered chiropractors are required to know, understand and follow the codes and guidelines relating to practising as a chiropractor in Australia.

-The Code of conduct for chiropractors was developed by the Board under section 39 of the National Law.
-This is an important resource to help you understand a chiropractor’s ethical and professional obligations.
+The Code of conduct is is an important resource to help you understand a chiropractor’s ethical and professional obligations.

-Other documents have been developed to help clarify the Australia Health Practitioner Regulation Agency (AHPRA) and the Board’s views and expectations on a range of issues.
-You may also refer to our FAQ and fact sheets page on the Board website.
+Other documents have been developed to help clarify the Board’s views and expectations on a range of issues.
+You may also refer to our FAQ and fact sheets on the Board website.

 Professional and legal advertising obligations